shcaba/Sebastes_melanops_OR/Document/_main.md

 ## Stock biomass and dynamics{-}

-Spawning stock outputs are all at or above limit reference points (Table ES-2.
-Only California shows declines significantly below this reference point at any point in the time series.
-California and Washington stocks show a declining population through most of the 20th Century, with stronger declines in the 1980s, and recoveries beginning in the mid-1990s.
-Oregon stocks follow this pattern, but with a decline in the most recent period.
-California (33%) is below the target biomass reference point with an increasing biomass trend (Figures ES-4 and ES-5).
-The Oregon stock dropped after the quick ramp up of catches in the late 1970s and continued a steady decline until around year 2000, settling in at a stock status around 60% of initial conditions.
-The Washington stock, currently 43%, dropped below the target biomass by in the early 1980s, then risen above since the late 1990s and has fluctuated above that point through 2014 (Figures ES-8 and ES-9).

-Spawning output (in millions of eggs; meggs) instead of spawning biomass is used to report the mature population scale because fecundity is nonlinearly related to body female weight.
-The estimated spawning output at the beginning of 2021 was 895 meggs (~95 percent asymptotic intervals: 839 to 951 meggs, Table \ref{tab:ssbES} and Figure \ref{fig:es-ssb}), which when compared to unfished spawning output (1,633) meggs gives a relative stock status level of 55 percent (~95 percent asymptotic intervals: 52 to 57 percent, Figure \ref{fig:es-depl}).
-Overall, spawning output declined with the onset of increasing commercial removals in the 1960s and continued to decline with the increase in recreational catches through the 1990s, even dropping below the target relative stock size.
-The largest of the estimated recruitment pulses since the mid 1990s (that are supported by each of the data sets) caused a sharp increase in spawning output through the mid 2010s, followed by another decline.
+Spawning output (in millions of eggs; meggs) instead of spawning biomass is used to report the functionally mature population scale because fecundity is nonlinearly related to body female weight.
+The estimated spawning output at the beginning of 2023 was 900 meggs (~95 percent asymptotic intervals: 855 to 944 meggs, Table \ref{tab:ssbES} and Figure \ref{fig:es-ssb}), which when compared to unfished spawning output (1,633) meggs gives a relative stock status level of 55 percent (~95 percent asymptotic intervals: 53 to 57 percent, Figure \ref{fig:es-depl}).
+Overall, spawning output declined with the onset of increasing commercial removals in the 1960s and continued to decline with the increase in recreational catches through the 1990s, even dropping below the target relative stock size from 1993 to 2008, before steadily increasing back above target since that time.
+The largest of the estimated recruitment pulses occurred in 2008 and was followed by several above average recruitment years in the early 2010s, which contributed to the increase in spawning output through the mid to late 2010s.
 The minimum relative stock size of 25 percent of unfished levels is estimated to have occurred in 1999.
-Currently the stock is estimated well above the management target of $SB_{40\%}$ in 2021 and is estimated to have remained above the target since 2000 (Table \ref{tab:ssbES} and Figure \ref{fig:es-depl}).
+Accordingly, the stock has not been below the minimum stock size threshold (i.e., never overfished based on median estimates).
+Currently the stock is estimated above the management target of $SB_{40\%}$ in 2023 and is estimated to have remained above the target since 2009 (Table \ref{tab:ssbES} and Figure \ref{fig:es-depl}).

 \input{tex_tables/b_SSB_ES.tex}